How to install and test carbon monoxide detectors

 But if you have other appliances, such as a gas fire, log burner or even a fuel burning Aga range cooker, you’ll need to fit a carbon monoxide detector in each room that these appear in.

-Read on for tips for how to install a carbon monoxide detector - and then check our list of the best carbon monoxide detectors that have passed our stringent safety tests.
+Read on for tips for how to install a carbon monoxide detector - and then check our list of the best carbon monoxide alarms that have passed our stringent safety tests.

 How to install your carbon monoxide detector